Home

 Ida Catherine (Firestone) Langenheim was born on March 7, 1871 in Connellsville, Fayette County, PA, the daughter of Lewis and Sarah Ann (Rose) Firestone.

-On April 30, 1902, at the age of 30, Ida married 33-year-old John Randolph Langenheim (1870-1936), a native of Mount Pleasant, in either Westmoreland County, PA, or Washington County, PA.
+On April 30, 1902, at the age of 30, Ida married 33-year-old John Randolph Langenheim (Sept.
+16, 1869-1936), a native of Cherry Valley in Washington County, PA.
 They united themselves in marriage.
-He was the son of Charles M. and Mary Martelena Langenheim, both of whom were immigrants, he from Germany, and she from Switzerland.
+He was the son of Charles M. and Mary Magdalena (Andrews) Langenheim, both of whom were immigrants, he from Germany, and she from Switzerland.

-John's father Charles is seen at right in an old family portrait.
+John's father Charles is seen here in an old family portrait.

-They had four children -- Eleanor Langfitt, Leroy Earl Langenheim, Howard C. Langenheim and Robert Randolph Langenheim.
+They produced a family of five children -- among them Eleanor Langfitt, Leroy Earl Langenheim, Howard C. Langenheim, Robert Randolph Langenheim and one who died in childhood.

 John was a laborer, working in 1902 in Connellsville.
 In about 1904, the family resided in Sheriden, near Pittsburgh, Allegheny County.